6 key Medicare questions

 If you are already receiving Social Security benefits, payment for your monthly Part B premium is deducted from your Social Security checks.
 If you're not yet collecting benefits, Social Security will send you a quarterly bill.

-When you enroll in a Medicare Advantage plan, you continue to pay premiums for your Part B benefits.
+When you enroll in a Medicare Advantage plan, you continue to pay premiums for your Part B benefits, and Part A premiums if you have less than 40 quarters.
 Everyone who enrolls in the same Medicare Advantage plan pays the same premium, regardless of age, gender, or health status.

 Tip: You can compare Medicare Advantage plans in your area with Medicare.gov's Medicare Plan Finder.